preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: advanced-search-example.png

-The search result is no divided into three tabs.
-Refiners can alos be available, if set up (see below).
+The search result is now divided into three tabs.
+Refiners can also be available, if set up (see below).

 Settings for the control
 *************************